western-logo

 Evonne Wernlund

-For questions about credit card donations, receipts, or previous gifts, contact Evonne Wernlund at 616.392.8555, x115.
+For questions about credit card donations, receipts or previous gifts, contact Evonne Wernlund at 616.392.8555, x115.

-For questions about stock transfers or other financial transactions, please contact our VP of Finance, Jon Dockery, at 616.392.8555, x105.
+For questions about stock transfers or other financial transactions, please contact our V.P. of Finance, Jon Dockery at 616.392.8555, x105.